wigolo is in public beta — everything works, and it's improving fast. Hit a rough edge? Tell us

 into your local agent.

-wigolo is a local-first MCP server that hands any coding agent the whole web — search, fetch, crawl, extract, cache, and research.
-Built to stand with the best tools in the lane.
+wigolo is a local-first server that hands any AI agent the whole web — search, fetch, crawl, extract, cache, and research.
+In your editor over MCP, in your framework through an SDK, or in your self-hosted stack over REST.
 No API keys.
 No cloud.
 No metered bill.

 Get started